nationalarchives/pronom-website/README.md

 This replicates the behaviour of the legacy SOAP API

 ## Running locally
-There is a script `run-server.sh` which will build and run a local copy of the site using docker and flask.
+Run `docker compose up -d` to build the service and start the nginx and Flask applications.

-The flask app is a single route for the search results page.
+The Flask app is a single route for the search results page.
 It passes the local request to the lambda code to handle.

 ## Tests
 There are two suites of tests